 It’s important to note that you will need certain paperwork, including records of shots, an airline-approved carrying case for your animal, food for at least 3 days, collars with tags and a leash, photo of your pet with identity information and address, cat litter pan, toys and more.

 After the Hurricane is Over

-According to Lakeland Electric, it’s important to be careful and stay away from downed lines, manage trees that have downed on your property, and report all outages to Lakeland Electric.
+According to Lakeland Electric, it’s important to be careful and stay away from downed lines, manage trees that have been downed on your property, and report all outages to Lakeland Electric.
 It may be necessary for you to complete repairs before they can restore power.

-This can be a lot for homeowners to worry about, especially when it’s their responsibility to fix the damage, plan for the impending hurricane and more.
+This can be a lot for homeowners to worry about, especially when it’s their responsibility to fix the damage, plan for the impending hurricane, and more.

 Avoid the Fears & Stresses of Hurricane Season

 At The Estates at Carpenters, residents say goodbye to home maintenance burdens before – and after – a hurricane hits.
-Without fears of losing power, fixing broken windows and roof leaks, residents can relax with peace of mind and focus on enjoying their carefree lifestyle during hurricane season!
+Without fears of losing power, fixing broken windows, and roof leaks, residents can relax with peace of mind and focus on enjoying their carefree lifestyle during hurricane season!

 To learn how The Estates at Carpenters can free you from all the worries of weathering life’s storms, contact Jeanie Tini today at 863-279-4503.
 It’s time for you to say hello to the worry-free retirement lifestyle you deserve!

 Experience What It Means to Have True Peace of Mind

 With the security and peace of mind of Lifecare, it’s no surprise why The Estates at Carpenters is the right choice for a perfectly planned retirement lifestyle.
 Schedule a tour and talk to our residents and team about why Lifecare at The Estates at Carpenters just makes good financial sense!
 Discover an uncompromised retirement lifestyle.
 Schedule your visit today!